Waves and Nuclear Energy Glossary

 Waves that transfer energy are said to be __________

-When a vibrating system vibrates in sympathy due to transfer of energy from a forced vibration vibrating at it’s natural frequency
+When a vibrating system vibrates in sympathy due to transfer of energy from a forced vibration vibrating at its natural frequency

 ________ slit diffraction patterns are recognisable because the angular spread of the first maximum is twice the width of subsequent maxima